rgleason/dashboard_tactics_pi/docs/developers/webview/README.md

 This design choice is somewhat limiting and can be later revised: this way, we need to have / will have in face of us an equivalent `iface.js` class, always the same.

+#### Advantages of InstruJS.cpp/iface.js

+The advantage of this approach is that there will be less code copy paste caused duplication since many interface functions are common to each JavaScript instrument.

+The second advantage is that the very complicated state machine management in the C++ side but also in the JavaScript side has at least one common nominator and, when developing a new JavaScript instrument one does not need to reinvent the complicated messaging process every time.

+The third advantage is that a common nominator _iface.js_ interface would allow to write an interface to a NodeJS-process which - in turn - could be made to **enable an instrument service outside of the OpenCPN ecosystem**, on a browser of the telephone in the cockpit, for example.

+#### Disvantages of InstruJS.cpp/iface.js

 The disadvantage of this is that we need to know in the C++ abstract class about the questions the JavaScript may ask or the data they may want to receive.
 Also, in JavaScript side, the `index.js` or `index.ts` modules need to deal with the commands via this interface they actually do not need.

 >Experience has shown that each JavaScript instrument is different and with freedom of choice also the requests for data or functions towards the C++ InstruJS class are almost impossible to design in advance, apart some basic functions.
 The `iface.js` class is increasing and increasing, and theoritically you need to revisit and rebuild all existing classes.

-A chore work to split the interface by recognizing the useful, common functions and instrument specific functions will be ahead if this work continues.
+>A chore work to split the interface by recognizing the useful, common functions and instrument specific functions will be ahead if this work continues.
 It would also mean that the classed derived from `InstruJS.cpp` would need to be able to talk to this interface to create events on JavaScript instrument.

-The advantage of this approach is that there will be less code copy paste caused duplication since many interface functions are common to each JavaScript instrument.

-The second advantage is that the very complicated state machine management in the C++ side but also in the JavaScript side has at least one common nominator and, when developing a new JavaScript instrument one does not need to reinvent the complicated messaging process every time.

 #### Complexity of the state machine wxWidgets vs JavaScript